Skip to content

 • Make sure Murmure is already running in the background before pressing the shortcut.
 The CLI commands communicate with the running instance.

-• Check that no other application has claimed the same key combination in GNOME Settings > Keyboard.
+• Check that no other application has claimed the same key combination in your OS keyboard settings.

 The shortcut fires but nothing happens in Murmure